aikon001/TinyJwt/README.md

 ## Tiny Jwt

 Api for authentication , grant type is user and password. <br/>
-First edit the .env file to match your needs. <br/>
+First set the enviroment variables in the .env file to match your needs. <br/>
 Choose if you want to connect to db with HOST:PORT or connection string. <br/>

 To generate your secret use